jfreeman812/QE-Tools/sdlcs/code-management.rst

 See `Collaborate: Review`_ to help determine the appropriate first reviewer(s).

-.. admonition:: Additional PR support
+.. admonition:: Additional pull request support
    :class: note

-   Depending on the nature of the pull request, the automatic Jenkins PR checker may not be sufficient to demonstrate that the code is working.
+   Depending on the nature of the pull request, the automatic Jenkins pull request checker may not be sufficient to demonstrate that the code is working.
    In those cases,
    the pull request should be executed